 - Single person estimated monthly costs: $1,900

-This is average, and purely depends on your lifestyle and other, specific needs.
-Prices would go much higher if kids need to attend private school or needs additional expenses for sports and other activities.
+These are average figures, and purely depend on your lifestyle and other, specific needs.
+Prices would go much higher if kids need to attend private school or need additional expenses for sports and other activities.
 Above calculations exclude those kinds of expenses.

 This information can be helpful when looking for a job in Vienna and you need to match your income to expenses.

 For more detailed info about cost of living in Vienna and more detailed breakdown of average prices, please visit this website.